 Although nowadays most countries host increasing proportions of racial minorities, either immigrant or from second or further generations, the size of the minority population, the history and size of immigration fluxes, as well as integration policies vary across countries , .
 It is therefore not surprising that racial wage inequalities, even for second generations, vary across countries.
 The experience of black African Americans in the US is hardly comparable to the experience of second-generation black Africans in the UK.
 Similarly, because of differences in colonial ties, people of African origin who settled in the UK are likely to be very different from those who settled in France or in Portugal.

 More important from a policy perspective is that racial wage differentials vary across groups, even within one country.
 While some minorities, such as Latinos or Mexicans in the US, experience large wage penalties, others, such as Asians, often receive higher wages than white natives.
-For example, Figure 1 and Figure 2 shows important differences in racial wage differentials across minority men in France and Germany.
-In France (Figure 1), the worst outcomes are experienced by Turkish and African people, while immigrants from Northern Europe appear to be paid more than French natives .
+For example, Figure 1 and Figure 2 show important differences in racial wage differentials across minority men in France and Germany.
+In France (Figure 1), the worst outcomes are experienced by Turkish and African people, while immigrants from northern Europe appear to be paid more than French natives .
 In Germany (Figure 2), it is immigrants from Italy and Greece who have the worst outcomes, while those from other EU countries appear to perform much better .
-As shown in the illustration on page 1, in the UK, second-generation white immigrants have the best outcomes overall, while immigrants from Bangladesh and Pakistan have the worst .
+As shown in the illustration on p.
+1, in the UK, second-generation white immigrants have the best outcomes overall, while immigrants from Bangladesh and Pakistan have the worst .
 Among graduates from Israeli universities it is those from Ethiopia who experience the largest wage penalties, while those from the former Soviet Union experience the smallest wage differentials .

-Besides differences across racial minority groups, there is also considerable heterogeneity within each racial group.
+Besides differences across racial minority groups, there is also considerable variation within each racial group.
 An interesting example is that of gender.
 The literature focusing on men consistently finds large racial wage differentials.
 In contrast, the literature analyzing racial wage gaps among women finds that, in general, women who belong to a racial minority tend to be paid the same—or even more—than white native women.
 This finding is consistent across various countries, including the UK, the US, and Israel , , , with some exceptions, such as France and Germany .
-The smaller racial wage differentials among women may be the result of self-selection: i.e. women, especially those belonging to racial minorities, are often less likely than men to participate in the labor market, and those who do participate are likely to have qualities (such as higher education or motivation) that make them more likely to receive comparatively higher wages.
+The smaller racial wage differentials among women may be the result of self-selection: that is, women, especially those belonging to racial minorities, are often less likely than men to participate in the labor market, and those who do participate are likely to have qualities (such as higher education or motivation) that make them more likely to receive comparatively higher wages.
 Nevertheless, there is not much evidence on the reasons for smaller racial wage differentials among women than among men.

 Most studies estimate gender-specific racial wage differentials, where wages of minority men are compared with wages of white native men, and wages of minority women are compared with wages of white native women.
 Nevertheless, it is also interesting to see how wages of ethnic-minority men and women compare to wages of white native men.
-This allows us to measure racial wage differentials and how they interact with gender wage differentials across minority groups.
+This allows us to measure racial wage differentials and how they interact with gender wage differentials across minority groups .

 Figure 3 shows an example for the UK that allows a comparison of wage differentials by race and gender.
 The figure shows that the gender wage gap for white British women was about 22% in the period 2013–2016.
 Indian men receive similar wages to white British men, Indian immigrant women (first generation) experience a gender wage gap, which is similar to that of white British women, while British-born Indian women (second generation and further generation) are paid more than white native British women and therefore experience a smaller gender wage gap.
 Bangladeshi men and women experience large racial wage gaps compared to white native British men and, on average, receive lower wages than white native British women.
 However, the racial wage gap is smaller among women and there seems to be no gender wage gap among British-born Bangladeshis.
 In contrast, Bangladeshi immigrant women seem, on average, to receive higher wages than Bangladeshi immigrant men, suggesting that the gender wage gap for this group may even be in favor of women.
 It is possible that self-selection into the labor market plays an important role for this group.
-Among black Caribbean immigrants, both men and women are paid on average similarly to white British women, i.e. they both experience racial wage gaps compared to white British men, but the gender wage gap between black Caribbean immigrant men and women is almost non-existent.
+Among black Caribbean immigrants, both men and women are paid on average similarly to white British women, that is, they both experience racial wage gaps compared to white British men, but the gender wage gap between black Caribbean immigrant men and women is almost non-existent.
 Black Caribbean men and women, who are British-born, experience only small racial wage gaps and, on average, appear to be paid more than white British women, although still less than white British men.

 Limitations and gaps

 As discussed earlier, the labor market experience is specific to each racial group.
 However, data available to researchers often do not have an adequate sample size to analyze each group separately.
-For example, sometimes researchers analyze the group of so-called “other” whites; this group generally includes people from different countries of origin, ranging from the US, Australia, or New Zealand, to various European countries.
+For example, sometimes researchers analyze the group of so-called “other” whites; this group generally includes people from different countries of origin, ranging from the US, the UK, Australia, or New Zealand, to various European countries.
 Even if they all have similar skin color, people from such different countries of origin are likely to have different histories and to experience very different wage differentials compared to the majority (see, for example, Figure 1).
-In general, the analysis of minority groups that include people who are too different from each other will be of little use for policy, since statistical analyses may fail to highlight useful patterns and results may not be specific enough to represent any of the minorities included in such a heterogeneous group.
+In general, the analysis of minority groups that include people who are too different from each other will be of little use for policy, since statistical analyses may fail to highlight useful patterns and results may not be specific enough to represent any of the minorities included in such a varied group.
 It is the separate experiences of groups from each country of origin which would be of interest.
 Similarly, in many developed countries the group of people born of interracial marriages is also becoming more important.
 However, due to different skin colors and cultural backgrounds, the experience of a person with an Asian and a British parent is likely to be different from the experience of someone with an African and a British parent.
 The main reason for the lack of empirical research is that most existing data sets do not provide large enough sample sizes to disaggregate these groups.
 As a result, most evidence is based on the largest racial groups, neglecting the smaller ones.

 Finally, some of the labor market determinants of racial wage differentials, such as education or occupational segregation, are not well explained.
-It is yet not clear what determines educational or occupational segregation, i.e. whether they are due to pre-labor market discrimination, or to choices or aspirations (e.g. in terms of desired occupation), which may themselves be the results of real or perceived additional difficulties faced by minorities compared to the majority.
+It is yet not clear what determines educational or occupational segregation, that is, whether they are due to pre-labor market discrimination, or to choices or aspirations (e.g. in terms of desired occupation), which may themselves be the results of real or perceived additional difficulties faced by minorities compared to the majority.
 A better understanding of the underlying mechanisms may help in the design of new policies to reduce inequalities.

 Summary and policy advice